 Both of these apps are mature, developed products with comprehensive feature lists that offer users excellent control over their Macs.
 MacBooster 8 has the advantage of a virus and malware scanner, although Mac users do have access to a range of dedicated, free third-party antivirus apps that cover this ground.

-MacCleaner 2 Pro’s Disk Expert gives it a significant advantage, providing users a detailed breakdown of how data and applications are stored on the drive, easily identifying large and unused files that are taking up valuable space.
+MacCleaner 2 Pro’s Disk Space Analyzer gives it a significant advantage, providing users a detailed breakdown of how data and applications are stored on the drive, easily identifying large and unused files that are taking up valuable space.

 Either would make a fine addition to anyone’s Mac, but in the end the one-off purchase of MacCleaner 2 Pro as opposed to the more expensive yearly cost of MacBooster 8, means it edges this comparison thanks to its superior value for money.